 Be aware that when using the += operator on mutable objects the operation is done in place with a new object id being created.

 Be cognizant that assignments to objects, mutable and immutable, always create a new object.

+Be aware of the syntactic difference between a function name and a function call without arguments.

 Understand the difference between equivalence and equality and code accordingly.